webix-hub/docs/data/desktop/show_switching.md

 When switching views with the help of API, you can refer either to the cells and view in them or to the [switching controls](desktop/tabbar_switching.md).

-##Setting Value for the Tabbar/Segmented/Tabview
+##Setting Value for the Tabbar/Segmented/TabView

-Either of the controls as well as tabview have common initialization pattern where **tabs** are stored in the **options** array:
+Either of the controls as well as TabView have common initialization pattern where **tabs** are stored in the **options** array:

 ~~~js
 {view:"tabbar", id:"tabbar1", multiview:true, options: